emkael/an9k/Analizator9000/Analizator9000/bin/Release/README.txt

     https://github.com/emkael/an9k

 Q: What's the environment you've used to create this software?
-A: Microsoft Visual Studio/Visual C# 2010.
+A: Microsoft Visual Studio/Visual C# 2010 and 2022.

 Q: Can I ask you to write feature X into your software?
 A: And I tell you, ask, and it will be given to you.